This function makes a request for RESOURCE using METHOD.

 This function is only intended to be called from callbacks.
 If there is a next page, then that is retrieved and the buffer that the result will be loaded into is returned, or t if the process has already completed.
 If there is no next page, then return nil.

-Callbacks are called with four arguments (see ghub-request
+Callbacks are called with four arguments (see ghub-request).

-The forth argument is a ghub--req
+The forth argument is a ghub--req struct, intended to be passed

 to this function.
-A callback may use the struct’s extra
+A callback may use the struct’s extra slot

 to pass additional information to the callback that will be called

 after the next request.
-Use the function ghub-req-extra
+Use the function ghub-req-extra to get

 and set the value of that slot.